htacg/tidy-html5/localize/README.md

 ## Introduction

+HTML Tidy is built around the localization file `language_en.h`; without this file HTML Tidy will not work.
+As such _all_ language localization work originates from this single file.

+Language localizations use header files that are identical to `language_en.h`, except that they have different strings.
+For the convenience of language translators, though, Tidy source code includes a Ruby `poconvert.rb` script that enables _optional_ gettext PO/POT work streams that may be more comfortable to them.

 ### PO and POT files
 HTML Tidy provides PO and POT files for language translations.
 The file `tidy.pot` is the correct template to use as a basis for new translations.
 In a